daffzarco/Tiny_earthling/_posts/2017-10-17-the-rule-of-3s--packing-minimally.md

 * Dresses / Fancy Stuff&nbsp;

-* Outerwear (if you’re in summer, I normally pack just 1 lightweight jacket | for winter you can pack 1 heavy and 2 light)
+* Outerwear - If you’re in summer, I normally pack just 1 lightweight jacket \*for winter you can pack 1 heavy and 2 light

-* Shoes (I honestly only ever have 2 pairs of shoes! plus thongs for showers if you’re staying in hostels so yes...
-3)
+* Shoes (I honestly only ever have 2 pairs of shoes! plus thongs for showers if you’re staying in hostels so yes… 3)

 * Bonus \*when all is done - and if you have room (which you should if you follow this) then you have the option to pick BONUSES! hoorraaahhh!